 As part of this process I liaise with both clients and planning officers on a regular basis and now find myself having more regular direct meetings.

 How does your role fit into the journey of a client’s project through the company?

-Once an initial topographical/site survey and existing drawings have been completed, I look at the client’s brief and design a scheme meets their requirements, while also coming up with alternative solutions they might not have considered.
+Once an initial topographical survey and existing drawings have been completed, I look at the client’s brief and design a scheme that meets their requirements, while also coming up with alternative solutions they might not have considered.

-I then present these to the client and discuss to ensure they are happy.
+I then present these to the client and discuss them to ensure they are happy.

 I look after the client until a successful planning approval has been achieved.
 If the planning officer is not entirely happy with the proposals, I will make minor alterations until we achieve a favourable decision.
 Once approved, I pass the files to our technical team for them to progress the project to the next stage.